Laredo, TX 78040

 As a long-time center of commerce between two nations, Laredo is a shopper’s paradise.
 Its San Bernardo Avenue has more than 40 blocks of imported Mexican pottery, clothing, and jewelry from all over Mexico to browse.
 Several sprawling shopping malls with all the familiar department stores can be found in Laredo as well.

 Laredo also has much to offer those who love playing and watching sports.
 The city is a true golfer’s destination due to its friendly year-round weather and quality of its public courses, the Max A. Mandel Municipal Golf Course and the Casa Blanca Golf Club.
-For those who’d rather spectate, there are two professional sports teams in Laredo: the Laredo Heat (soccer) and the Laredo Lemurs (baseball).
+For those who’d rather spectate, there is a rofessional sports team in Laredo: the Laredo Heat (soccer).

 Whether you’re a history buff, wildlife enthusiast, arts connoisseur, shopaholic, or a sports fan, you’ll find something to love about Laredo.
 The town’s unique culture and wealth of things to see and do makes it a great destination for your next Texas vacation.